 31. Sunflower Leg Tattoo

 A sunflower tattoo will look gorgeous inked onto your leg.
 The leg provides enough space for you to get creative with your design and create something brilliant and bold.
 Or keep it small and simple, which will look just as great.
-The sunflower is one of the most beautiful flowers in the world, and the bright yellow color makes them unmissable; it is for this reason that it is recommended to get your piece done in colored ink to show off the beauty of this bloom fully.
+The sunflower is one of the most beautiful flowers in the world, and the bright yellow color makes them unmissable; for this reason, it is recommended to get your piece done in colored ink to show off the beauty of this bloom fully.
 The flower is associated with hope, everlasting love, and optimism.
 It can also represent devotion and is sometimes inked by people who want to show their commitment to their faith; in this case, the sunflower faces toward God and his love.

 32. American Traditional Tattoo Leg Sleeve

 The American Traditional tattoo technique is bold and expressive.
 It is created using a bright color palette with limited colors, bold lines, and minimal shading.
 This artwork also often involves a specific theme; these could be images of nautical artwork, nature, and animals.
 Your tattoo will make a statement and can be combined with several images of the same style to form a leg sleeve.
-This is a great way to get creative, and the finished result will ensure you stand out from the crowd.
+This is a great way to get creative; the finished result will ensure you stand out from the crowd.
 The leg is a popular and versatile location for body art and can be shown off easily or covered up.
 It is also considered low to moderate on the pain scale, although inking of the knee can be extremely painful.

 33. Skull Leg Tattoo